parthkhedekar/Notes/Java/ExecutionFlowOOPs.md

 		b. class binds data members and member functions
 		c.
 Jmods or rtJar (Java internally stores its helper classes or libraries in jmod currently priorly in rt.jar)
 	3. Modularity
 		a.
-Modularity is just keeping
+Modularity is just keeping everything arranged and in seperate files
 	4. Hierarchy
 #### Minor Pillars :
 	1. Typing / Polymorphism